 Because many stems have been cut and the remaining crop is mown and maybe even removed from the plot, you can practically call it robbery that takes place on the soil every year.
-This can be corrected through a so-called custom compost mixture.
-This mixture is determined by the SoilBalanceAnalysis.
-Based on the occupation of cations on the soil complex.
+This can be corrected through a so-called Vigro ReceptMix.
+This mixture is plot-specific and is determined by the SoilBalanceAnalysis or the so-called Fertilizer Indicator from Eurofins.

 Green Works Care™

 Green Works developed an effective and environmentally friendly method for the control of nematodes in peonies.
 In collaboration with institutes at home and abroad, we introduce Green Works Care™ for peonies.
 This revolutionary treatment is only available through Green Works.
 The research took a couple of years and the treatment has been extensively tested in that period.
 The result is an attractive alternative to the standard water treatment.
 ‘Green Works Care™ for peonies’ even has big advantages over the traditional water treatment.

 - Plants do not dry out when using the Green Works Care™ treatment

 - The Green Works Care™ treatment is environmentally friendly and sustainable

 - Special preventive treatment against root-knot and leaf nematodes

 - The plant has much more vigor in the first year